 Internship & Volunteer Opportunities

 Internships are available Fall, Spring, and Summer academic sessions.
+To inquire about internship or volunteer opportunities, please submit an application here.

 Fall & Spring

-GAME!
-(Guys After-School Mentorship & Education) Group Leader
+GAME (Guys After-School Mentorship & Education) Group Leader

 Program Description:

-GAME! is a year-long after-school psychosocial intervention for 5th and 6th grade boys at Estes Elementary and Quail Run Elementary (Marana, AZ).
+GAME is a year-long after-school psychosocial intervention for 5th and 6th grade boys at Estes Elementary and Quail Run Elementary (Marana, AZ).
 Boys learn about growing up male, including lessons about staying positive, stereotypes, media messages, peer pressure & bullying, puberty, teamwork, responsibility, and healthy masculinity.
 During each session, boys participate in 30 minutes of structured, team-based physical activity and 30 minutes of unstructured free play.
 Program facilitators (Group Leaders) guide boys through important topics using interactive and experiential learning strategies, and provide support and mentorship.
-GAME! is held on Mondays and Wednesdays from 2-4 PM.
+GAME is held on Mondays and Wednesdays from 2-4 PM.

 Level of Expertise & Essential Characteristics: